Meet Scott Ragusa

 - Company softball team?
 7 reasons to join, CBS MoneyWatch, April 11, 2013

-As President of Search and Staffing at WinterWyman, Scott Ragusa leads WinterWyman’s strategic planning initiatives, chairs the executive team and oversees the strategic direction and daily operations of WinterWyman's contingency search and contract staffing businesses.
+As Chief Executive Officer of WinterWyman, Scott Ragusa leads WinterWyman’s strategic planning initiatives, chairs the executive team and oversees the strategic direction and daily operations of WinterWyman's contingency search and contract staffing businesses.
 Scott joined the firm in 1999 after more than five years with two national temporary staffing firms.
 He has a Bachelor of Science degree from Merrimack College in North Andover, Massachusetts and is a former member of the Board of Directors of the Massachusetts Staffing Association (MSA).

 A Little About Me

 The one piece of advice I always give to employers or job seekers is:

 Always send thank you notes.
 Ideally an email the day of the interview and a written note mailed the same day as well.
 Then you will be on the hiring manager's mind the day they met you and two or three days later after they have met the competition.

 The biggest mistake I see employers or job seekers make is: